 Computational reproducibility requires a village.
-This document is for data curators and information professionals who are charged with verifying that a computation can be executed and that it can reproduce prespecified results.
-It will also be of interest to researchers, publishers, editors, reviewers, and others who have a stake in creating, using, sharing, publishing, or preserving reproducible research.
+This document is primarily for data curators and information professionals who are charged with verifying that a computation can be executed and that it can reproduce prespecified results.
+Secondarily, it will be of interest to researchers, publishers, editors, reviewers, and others who have a stake in creating, using, sharing, publishing, or preserving reproducible research.